tidbcloud/tisqleditor/packages/extensions/ai-widget/README.md

     extensions: [
       aiWidget({
         chat: async () => {
-          await delay(2000)
+          // replace it by yourself chat to AI api in production await delay(2000)
           return { status: 'success', message: 'select * from test;' }
         },